 – 6/10 = 6 more reps

-4. A targeted warm up that focused on mobility and activation.
+4. A targeted warm-up focused on mobility and activation.

 5. Be very considerate with re-starting plyometrics.